Cutting in line: Reaction

-A negative and very assertive response from the rear of the line is expected when someone has cut in line up ahead under any circumstances in virtually all cultures.
+One is expected to wait one's turn in a queue, unless there is a good reason to cut ahead.
 According to one study, a person cutting in line has a 54% chance that others in the line will object.
 With two people cutting in line, there is a 91.3% chance that someone will object.
 The proportion of people objecting from anywhere behind the cutter is 73.3%, with the person immediately behind the point of intrusion objecting most frequently.

 Nevertheless, physical altercation resulting from cutting is rare.
 It was reported that an 18-year-old National Serviceman in Malaysia was bludgeoned to death after he attempted to jump the queue at a food counter.
 Another incident occurred in New York City at The Halal Guys food cart, resulting in the death of the man who cut in line.
 The man who killed him was charged with murder in the second degree.

 Legislators in the US state of Washington passed a bill that makes cutting in line to catch a ferry illegal.
 Cutters can be fined $101 and forced to return to the end of the line.

 In 2022, Holly Willoughby and Phillip Schofield drew criticism from social media and the press for bypassing the public queue for the lying-in-state of Elizabeth II, when filming for a television segment in London's Westminster Hall.